w3c/wai-media-guide/content/sign-languages.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

+Sign languages use hand and arm movements, facial expressions, and body positions to convey meaning.
+For many people who are Deaf, sign language is their native language, and some do not understand written language well.

 This page helps you understand and create sign language interpretation for audio and video.
+(Sign language is not required by most policies.)

 {::nomarkdown}
 {% include box.html type="end" %}